Brent de Chene

 Professor (emeritus), Waseda University

 I was trained as a phonologist in the 1970s at UCLA; having an ambivalent relationship with the synchronic phonological theory of the era, I wrote my dissertation (submitted September, 1978) on a question of historical phonology, namely how languages acquire vowel length contrasts.
-With additional material written in the early 1980s, this was published as The Historical Phonology of Vowel Length (Garland, 1985).
-After three years of teaching in the United States (UC Santa Cruz 1978-80, University of Minnesota 1980-81), I moved to Japan in July of 1981 and have remained there since, in my present position at Waseda University in Tokyo since April, 1986.
+With additional material written in the early 1980s, this was published as The Historical Phonology of Vowel Length (Garland, 1985, republished by Routledge, 2014).
+After three years of teaching in the United States (UC Santa Cruz 1978-80, University of Minnesota 1980-81), I moved to Japan in July of 1981 and have remained there since, teaching at Waseda University in Tokyo from April, 1986 to March, 2017.